UgnisSoftware/lape/README.md

 # Lape - state manager for React

-Simple, Immutable and memory efficient state manager.
+Simple, mutable, memory efficient state manager built on Proxies.

 Supports only the latest browsers.